 In addition, increased oil flow can expand the walls of your pores.
 The stretches your pores and can make them appear larger.
 Regulating oil flow is just one of the ways to minimize the appearance of large pores.

-One method I recommend for controlling oily summer skin is switching to a low-foaming cleanser in the morning.
+I also suggest switching to a low-foaming cleanser in the morning.
 I love something like AHA/BHA Blemish Control Cleanser.
 It removes excess oil without being harsh and includes both beta- and alpha-hydroxy acids to cut through sebum.
 Pro Tip: leave the cleanser on your skin for a minute or two before washing it off.
 This gives the active ingredients some time to get to work and have more of an effect!

 There you have it, five of the most common skin problems I see in hot weather and how to fix them!
 I hope these tips help you keep your skin on track so all you have to worry about this summer is finding fun ways to escape the heat.
 As you can see from the pic above taken at Lady Bird Lake in Austin, I love getting near water to cool off as much as I can!